SurrealNumber/CoreTitleInheritance/readme.txt

 scripted_modifier:
 -    scripted_modifier for monthly prestige loss - will add or not depending on game rule
 variable:
-    character scope variable for number of cores
+    character scope variable for number of cores - Could instead build a list of core titles and recalculate each time. like this way better
 scripted_effect:
     scripted_effect to apply flat/scaled cost
     scripted_effect to apply core flag to titles